1. Home

 Google Docs Example

-When is it not OK to downsize resume margins?
+When is it not okay to downsize resume margins?

-Always consider your true motive for one-inch resume margin reduction.
-Narrower margins are never a good idea for the sake of squeezing more content into a space that’s not designed to accommodate that much.
+If you’re considering reducing your margins from the one-inch standard, assess your motivations.
+Narrower margins are never a good idea for the sake of squeezing content into a space that’s not designed to accommodate it.
 The crowded, cluttered result will be a reading turn-off.

 Expert tip

-For some job seekers, depending on the profession and experience level, a two-page resume may be quite acceptable to recruiters.
-While there is never any excuse for overblown language or irrelevant details, sometimes a succinctly written single page doesn’t do justice to your accomplishments.
+For some job seekers, depending on the profession and experience level, a two-page resume is just fine.
+While there is never an excuse for overblown language or irrelevant details, sometimes a succinctly written single page just doesn’t do justice to your accomplishments.
 Go ahead and take more space if you need it.
-The same guidelines for crafting a successful resume still apply — from writing to design and formatting decisions, including resume margins.
+The same guidelines for crafting a successful resume still apply, from writing to design and formatting decisions, including resume margins.

 A well-designed resume is about more than margins

-The right resume margins will take you far towards an eye-pleasing end product that hiring managers should find hard to overlook.
-But it’s only one part of the design equation adding up to an irresistible resume content package.
+The right resume margin size will take you far towards an eye-pleasing end product that hiring managers won’t overlook.
+However, it’s only one part of the design equation that adds up to an irresistible resume.

 Resume fonts.
-No strict rules apply here, only guidelines for thoughtful choices of resume font style.
-The range of professional-looking font options is varied enough that you need not feel constrained.
-Font size depends on the style; for some fonts, 12 points could be too large or 10 point too small.
+Choose one of the many professional and modern font options and select the right size based on the style; for some fonts, 12 points could be too large or 10 points too small.
 Getting it right may take some trial and error.
 Strive for a font comparable to the look and character-per-line count of Times New Roman, between 10 and 12 points.

 Expert tip

-Our previously stated caution about shrinking your resume margins also applies to tiny resume font sizes.
-It’s never an acceptable rationale for cramming too much information onto your resume page.
+Our caution about shrinking your resume margins also applies to tiny font sizes.
+Don’t reduce the font size in order to cram excess information onto the page.
 The risk of deterring readers is not worth it.
-Go back to the drawing board and edit your work rigorously.
+Instead, go back to the drawing board and edit your work.
 If necessary, take two pages instead of one.

 Text alignment.
-There’s only one right answer here: all your resume text should always be aligned to the left.
-It should never be justified (“flush” left and right).
-Period.
-It may sometimes be acceptable to center a heading or title other than your resume page header, but use discretion.
+Your resume text should be aligned to the left, not justified (“flush” left and right).
+It may sometimes be acceptable to center a heading or title, but use discretion.

 Line and paragraph spacing.
-This goes hand in hand with margin size when it comes to white balance on your resume page.
-The vital breathing room that line and paragraph spacing allows is vitally important in between lines of text, not just above or below sections, paragraphs and headings.
-Do not rely on the default setting — for instance single-spaced, using a hard return to add space.
-Make adjustments and refine them as needed, checking your finished document to ensure consistency throughout.
+This goes hand in hand with margin size when it comes to balancing white space on your resume page.
+Leverage line and paragraph spacing to provide vital breathing room between lines of text, as well as above and below sections, paragraphs, and headings.
+Don’t just rely on the default setting, but make adjustments and refine them as needed, checking your finished document to ensure consistency throughout.

 Key takeaways

-• It’s easy to change your resume margins, and generally acceptable as long as they are never narrower than .5 inches.
+It’s easy to change your resume margins, and generally acceptable to do so as long as they are never narrower than 0.5 inches.
+But, do this carefully.
+Avoid changing your margins just to squeeze too much information onto the page.

 Build your resume in 15 minutes